mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/platform-applications/index.md

 To use the CLI to deploy or uninstall applications, see [Application Deployment](./application-deployment)

-<p class="message--important"><strong>IMPORTANT: </strong>There may be dependencies between the applications, which are listed <a href="./platform-service-dependencies/">in this documentation</a>.
+<p class="message--important"><strong>IMPORTANT: </strong>There may be dependencies between the applications, which are listed <a href="./platform-service-dependencies/">in the workspace platform application dependencies</a> documentation.
 Review them carefully prior to customizing to ensure that the applications are deployed successfully.</p>

 ## Workspace platform applications